 - SIX (6) unexcused absences warrant a 2nd letter

 - NINE (9) unexcused absences warrant a 3rd letter.

 - Three (3) long tardies are considered an absence (arriving at school 30 minutes late or more).
 In addition, three (3) occurrences of students leaving early (students leaving school 30 minutes early or more) are also considered an absence.

 Illness, bereavement of a family member, court hearings are considered excused absences (please be specific about the type of illness your child has when writing a note or sending an email, cold, flu, fever, dental appointment, etc.) Being out of town, visiting grandparents, going to Disneyland on a school day are considered unexcused.
 These are state guidelines.

 I went on vacation and sent a letter.
 Why am I being told my child has unexcused absences?

 Regardless of whether or not you send a note, vacation time is not considered excused.
 This is true of personal days as well.

 Then why should I send a note?

-Even if it is not considered excused in the State's system, we do need to know the reason for your child's absences to keep a personal record within the District's database.
-This is needed information for when we are audited.
+Even if it is not considered excused in the state's system, we do need to know the reason for your child's absences to keep a personal record within the District's database.
+This is information needed for when we are audited.

-Please send an email to email address and include the following information:
+Please send email to an email address and include the following information:

 • Student name